 Work together as developers and designers

-Many of these Media Queries require a joined effort from both developers and designers.
-For example, when implementing the prefers-reduced-motion Media Query, both disciplines have to create an animation with reduced motion together and test it with actual users who’d benefit from this.
+Media Query, both disciplines have to create an animation with reduced motion together and test it with actual users who’d benefit from this.
 As developers, I feel it is our duty to raise awareness at the designers we work with about these possibilities on the web to create a better user experience for all!